-As noted above, the range of capital costs for renewable technologies represents site/project variability, whereas the range of capital costs for non-renewable technologies represents uncertainty for any given site/project.
+As noted above, the range of capital costs for renewable technologies include substantial site/project variability, whereas the range of capital costs for non-renewable technologies represents cost uncertainty for any given site/project.

 The ranges for renewable technologies generally show a large range of variability across different sites/projects, whilst the ranges for non-renewable technologies show there is a large amount of uncertainty over these costs for any given project, without necessarily illustrating all the uncertainty as discussed in preceding sections.
+However Annex 2 does look at a wider range of variability for CCGT and OCGT technologies including variations in operating cost and plant efficiency as well as capital and pre-development cost variation.

-It should also be noted that all the estimates for non-renewable technologies reflect generic cost data from PB (2013) and do not reflect site-specific considerations which may become apparent through detailed cost discovery process for strike-price setting.
+It should also be noted that all the estimates for non-renewable technologies reflect generic cost data from PB (2013) & PB (forthcoming) and do not reflect site-specific considerations which may become apparent through detailed cost discovery process for strike-price setting.
 The estimates at a 10% discount rate also do not reflect financing costs.
-Furthermore, as explained on above, these levelised costs should not be seen as a guide to potential strike prices.
+Furthermore, as explained above, these levelised costs should not be seen as a guide to potential strike prices.